 Trying to coordinate travel and funeral plans is a painful process.
-It’s also complicated.
-These days, airport security is on lockdown.
-With threats of terrorism and violence, it’s for a good reason.
+It’s also complicated, especially if you're traveling or flying with cremated remains.
 Under current Transporation Security Administration (TSA) regulations, it’s hard to figure out what size toothpaste you’re allowed.
-What are you supposed to do when you need to transport remains?
+What are you supposed to do when you need to transport cremated remains?

 Jump ahead to these sections: